 The Evaluate block can process data it receives from its input ports and inserted data blocks.

 When created, the Evaluate block has one input port.
 When you connect another block to this port, the Evaluate block inserts a Select block and assigns the selected value to a variable named value1.
-To rename the variable, select it and enter a new name.
+To rename the variable, click it and enter a new name.

-You can also insert more data blocks into the Evaluate block to process their data.
+You can also insert more variable data blocks into the Evaluate block to process their data.
 For example, you could insert a String block into your Evaluate block, name the variable string1

 , and reference it in your query as string1